Scthe/ai-prompt-editor/README.md

 ### Generating JS file from lark grammar

 Follow this instruction only if you need to generate `prompt_grammar_lark.js` from scratch.
-I've already generated this file for you (link above).
+As mentioned before, I've already commited this file into git.

 1. `pip install lark-js`.
 Install `Lark.js`.
 2. `yarn lark:compile`.
 Compiles `src/lib/lark/prompt_grammar.lark` into `src/lib/lark/prompt_grammar_lark.js`